Higgigamer19/pve-ww/README.md

 ### 1.5.
 Bootstrap warewulf

 Now that the main config is done, we need to boostrap warewulf on the host.
-Run `wwctl configure all` to do this.
+Run `wwctl configure --all` to do this.

 ## 2. NFS Configuration